-3.7 Test Sampling
+3.7 Test Sampling (monitoring) vs. Sampling (recording)

 Test Sampling is a mode designed to test communication with the magnetometer, and is distinct from actual Sampling found in the Main Window: The purpose of Test Sampling is to check magnetometer connection and quality of the readings.